principleWindows/win-principle-2020/README.en.md

 technology, including uwp, fluent design, c++/winRt, c#/winRt etc, to create stunning modern windows applications, using a suite of collaborative tools.
-These learning opportunities can help you get started quickly ¡ª from exploration to deep training.
+These learning opportunities can help you get started quickly â€” from exploration to deep training.

 Instructor: Professor Jicheng Hu